Mexico Food & Culture

 Head to Puebla, famous for its hand-painted tiles, unique handicrafts, mouth-watering Mole Poblano (a mouth-watering spicy sauce made with cocoa and infinite varieties of chillies) and rich colonial history.
 Enjoy an included dinner at a local restaurant known for its featured seasonal specialities.
 Opt to try out a mole-making class to learn the secrets of this famous sauce.
 Puebla has managed to incorporate its colourful colonial past with a growing and progressive modern city centre.
 There are enough churches and well-maintained, colonial buildings to satisfy the most ardent lover of architecture.
 The markets, of course, are also present for buying, browsing or photographing.
-While you're here, you will enjoy an included dinner at the Fonda de Santa Clara, a restaurant known for both its quality of food and selection of regional and seasonal specialties.
+While you're here, enjoy the quality and richness of the food at Puebla.
 Some of these specialties include the following: "Chiles en nogada" - found late summer/early fall harvest season.
 Ground meat is seasoned and combined with raisins, pine nuts and local fruit before being stuffed tinto roasted poblano chiles.
 These stuffed chiles are then dipped in batter and fried before being topped off with a creamy sauce made partially of walnuts and then topped with pomegranates.
 "Molotes" - Chorizo (spicy sausage), squash blossoms with cheese or herbed sliced new potatoes are tucked into a circle of thin corn dough before all is sealed and fried in oil until crisp.
 "Tinga" - Shredded pork is is added to a clay pot filled with tomatoes, garlic, onions and chipotle chiles and simmered until the flavours combine.
 This mixture is served on tostadas, or hardshell tortillas, with lettuce and avocado.